dietercastel/SAE/README.md

 Route that is used to acquire various reports most notably Content Security Policy Reports.
 This route is excluded from any form of build in authentication so there is no need to add this route to the `excludedAuthRoutes` option.

+### cspReportOnly (Boolean, Optional)
+Default value: `false`
+Use CSP report-only mode if this setting is `true`.
+This is beneficial while testing and works very well with the [updateCsp](#updateCSP) mechanism.
+If this is true when the environment is not 'testing' or 'development' it will generate a warning.
+So don't forget to set it back to `false` when launching your application publicly.

 ### proxyPrefix (String, Optional)
 Default value: `''`
 Prefix used in combination with the `reportRoute` url.